Last updated: June 1, 2023

 Tobacco Packaging and Labeling

 Rotating health warnings comprised of text and images are required to cover at least 75 percent of the main surfaces of the unit and outside packaging and labeling.
 Misleading terms such as “light” and “low” are prohibited on tobacco product packaging.
-Per the Ministry of Health Order No. 453/2021 (as amended), plain packaging of tobacco products will be required beginning January 1, 2023.
+Plain packaging is required for cigarettes.

 Cigarette Contents and Disclosures